osmosis-labs/osmosis/scripts/approximations/README.md

 ## Configuration

-There are several parameters that can be changes on the needs basis at the top of `main.py`.
+There are several parameters that can be changed on the needs basis at the top of `main.py`.

 Some of the parameters include the function we are approximating, the [x_start, x_end] range of